debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 We contacted the vendor and disclosed the vulnerability with them in an email.
 Multiple emails actually.
 And we never got a response.
 This vulnerability isn't severe enough for us not to disclose it to the public, it's only over LAN after all and an arp spoof is also required to get the tutk id on top of that.

-We will be submitting a CVE for the vulnerability, and hopefully a fix can be implemented if more attention is drawn to it.
+We will be submitting a CVE for the vulnerability, and hopefully a fix can be implemented.

 # Final Thoughts

 We aren't too excited about this vulnerability and exploit.
-Sure it gets the job done, but it's pretty lame all things considered.
+Sure it gets the job done, but it's just a LAN exploit using a comand injection.
 We would've enjoyed something more like a leak into a ropchain or a heap exploit, but this was simple and got the job done.
 Not to mention, this is only the first CVE, we're sure there will be plenty more.

 The next vulnerability we find we would like it to not require the TUTK ID, or if it does require some kind of ID, it would be some authenticaion vulnerability that we could do over WAN.

-Show paths of it looking for strings
-Show the command injection path

 # Tools